An Objective Improvement Approach to Solving Discounted Payoff Games: Introduction

-\subsection{Organisation of the Paper.}
+\subsection{Organisation of the Paper}

-The rest of the paper is organised as follows.
-After the preliminaries (Section~\ref{sec:prelims}), we start by outlining our method and use a simple game to explain it (Section~\ref{sec:outline}).
-We then formally introduce our objective improvement algorithm in Section~\ref{sec:general}, keeping the question of how to choose a better strategies abstract.
-Section~\ref{sec:choose} discusses how to find better strategies, and Section~\ref{sec:exp} provides an experimental evaluation of the algorithm.
+The paper is organised as follows.
+After the preliminaries in Section~\ref{sec:prelims}, we start by outlining our method and using a simple game to explain it in Section~\ref{sec:outline}.
+We then formally introduce our objective improvement algorithm in Section~\ref{sec:general}, keeping the question of how to choose better strategies abstract.
+Section~\ref{sec:choose} discusses how to find better strategies and Section~\ref{sec:exp} provides an experimental evaluation of the algorithm.
 We finally wrap up with a discussion of our results in Section~\ref{sec:discuss}.